Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

     Presigned URLs depend on the authentication key that was used to create them.
 If the authentication key expires or is revoked, the link will no longer be valid, even if this happens within the validity period of the link.
-And it is also possible to revoke the link.
+It is not possible to create links with a validity period of more than 7 days on LUMI.
+Also, it is also possible to revoke the link.

     Presigned URLs can be created and managed through the `rclone link` command.
 E.g.,